 The top of the list is taken by what is claimed to be the “most beautiful temple in Korea”.
 This is as much as you’d expect from a temple which began construction over nothing less than a dream.
 Located on a cliff’s edge on the southern tip of the Korean peninsula, Haedong Yonggungsa was built in 1376 under the leadership of the royal consultant Naong Hyegeun.
-This was the very man whom lay the foundations for Buddhism during the Joseon era (1392-1910).
+This was the very man who lay the foundations for Buddhism during the Joseon era (1392-1910).

 As the country was suffering a terrible drought which resulted in crop destruction and famine, the Korean people began losing faith in Buddhism.
 It was the catalyst for Naong’s dream of a sea god telling him to build a temple at the edge of Bongrae Mountain, which would solve the country’s problems.

-Nestled amongst the forest blanketed mountain side of Geumjeongsan Mountain, Beomeosa Temple is yet another spectacular temple Busan has to offer.
+Nestled amongst the forest-blanketed mountainside of Geumjeongsan Mountain, Beomeosa Temple is yet another spectacular temple Busan has to offer.
 Passing through several gates you’ll enter the courtyard into a still-functioning temple working away to the rhythmic taps of the monks on instruments.

 The entire temple has a peaceful soundtrack of kneeling devotees and their murmured prayers to the rhythmic beat of Buddhist monks tapping away at their instruments before the shrines.
-Its an amazing opportunity to sit back and watch the amazing spectrum of devotees worshipping in the tranquil oasis.
+It’s an amazing opportunity to sit back and watch the amazing spectrum of devotees worshipping in the tranquil oasis.

-Placed within the forest blanketed mountains of Geumjeongsan, its possible to explore outside of the temple, delving into the wilderness.
+Placed within the forest-blanketed mountains of Geumjeongsan, it’s possible to explore outside of the temple, delving into the wilderness.
 There’s a guided pathway through the surrounding forestry which holds an untold number of plant species.
-So beautiful in-fact that the surrounding woodland and valleys have been designated a natural monument.
+So beautiful in fact that the surrounding woodland and valleys have been designated a natural monument.

-3 – Gamcheon Culture Village
+Gamcheon Culture Village

-Gamcheon Culture Village has the unusual opposing visual spectrum.
+Gamcheon Culture Village has an unusual opposing visual spectrum.
 Clear evidence of “slum life” yet vibrant pastel colours bathing the entire mountainside downwards towards the coast.
-An extraordinary amount of buildings stacked upon each other linked with narrow steep walkways that lead down towards the coast.
+An extraordinary amount of buildings are stacked upon each other linked with narrow steep walkways that lead down towards the coast.
 This has earned the village the nickname of “Machu Picchu of Busan”.

 With the plastic surgery came an influx of businesses looking to capitalise.
 Among the different streets are several galleries, cafes, nick-nack stores and such welcomed to keep increasing the area’s economy.

 Any and every fish, crustacean, mollusc and everything in-between found in God’s blue seas can be found at Jagalchi Market.
-Some of truly mammoth proportions, beyond what you would think possible for a meal, including creatures truly unidentifiable.
+Some of the truly mammoth proportions, beyond what you would think possible for a meal, including creatures truly unidentifiable.

-Not only do you get the spectacular display of aquatic life for sale, they’ll also cook whatever you buy!
-All items purchase can (and SHOULD) be prepared on the second floor above the market.
+Not only do you get the spectacular display of aquatic life for sale, but they’ll also cook whatever you buy!
+All items purchased can (and SHOULD) be prepared on the second floor above the market.
 Simply pick and pay for your preferred option from the selection of countless female vendors.
 These lovely women are known as “Jalgchi Ajumma”, harshly translated as Jagalchi middle-aged women.
 They’ll lead you upstairs with your catch of the day and hand them to the chefs who’ll prepare it for you in classic Korean fashion with all the trimmings.

-5 – UN Memorial Cemetery
+UN Memorial Cemetery

 The United Nations Memorial Cemetery is dedicated to over 2000 fallen members of the UN during the Korean war (1950-53) and is the only existing UN cemetery worldwide.
-Within the enormous grounds of the cemetery the open fields have been segregated into groups represented with each nations flag along with their victims graves and monuments.
+Within the enormous grounds of the cemetery, the open fields have been segregated into groups represented with each nation’s flag along with their victim’s graves and monuments.

-The most striking thing about the cemetery is the staggering amount of nations flags that flutter throughout the grounds.
+The most striking thing about the cemetery is the staggering amount of nation flags that flutter throughout the grounds.
 Flags of 16 nations, each nation that fought under the banner of the UN.
 These included the more obscure nations such as Thailand, New Zealand, Greece, Columbia and even Ethiopia.

 This spectacular island park is found on the southern tip of the little gem of an island; Yeongdo, which stands as a monument to the city.
-Taejongdae island was named for King Taejong Mu-Yeol of the Silla Kingdom (604-661) who would chose this place as his favourite spot to practice his archery.
+Taejongdae island was named for King Taejong Mu-Yeol of the Silla Kingdom (604-661) who would choose this place as his favourite spot to practice his archery.

-Here you’ll be given the incredible opportunity to trek along the picturesque coast on the well-maintained roads and regular wooden decks.
+Here you’ll be given the incredible opportunity to trek along the picturesque coast on well-maintained roads and regular wooden decks.
 The most notable attraction to this park is the outstanding natural beauty on display.
 The park provides an incredible view back across the coast on either side of Busan, showcasing one of the most beautiful cities in the world.
 A humble development restrained by the rhythmic rise and falls of the untouched misty mountain ranges.